Meet the master glassblowers who work with GlassLab.

 George Kennard has been at the Museum since 2001, after spending eight years working in private studios.
 He began his tenure at the Museum as an instructor in The Studio, teaching beginning and continuing classes in glassblowing.
 George enjoys the limitless opportunities for creating with molten glass and prefers making large-scale incalmo pieces, by joining two blown glass bubbles to create different bands of color.

-DH McNabb grew up as a military brat in Tampa, FL.
+DH McNabb grew up as a son of a military officer in Tampa, FL.
 His eyes often wandered the globe in his father’s den, seeking to find where his parents had lived and traveled.
-He dreamt that he too would travel.
+He dreamt that he too would travel and glass has done just that.
 Glass has enabled him to see and to learn: a world, a vision, a practice.
 Corning, Seattle, Prague, Lybster, Weil am Rhein, Murano, Nuutajärvi, and Istanbul are just a few of the places this material has taken McNabb.
 Glassmakers Stephen Powell, Lino Tagliapietra, and Dale Chihuly, along with others, have helped him negotiate his practice.
 McNabb says, “I have a memory from all these experiences, a memory though a material.
 Glass itself has a memory.”

 Eric Meek has been a full-time gaffer at the Museum since 2005.
 After graduating from Bowling Green State University, Eric studied glassblowing at The Studio of The Corning Museum of Glass and the production studio at the Henry Ford Museum.
 He received his M.F.A. from Kent State University and teaches workshops internationally.
 His artwork is exhibited throughout the United States and Europe.
 When working with glass, Eric likes to draw upon tradition and fine craftsmanship to realize modern, elegant forms.